ibm-cloud-docs/event-notifications/en-pd-ocm-migration.md

 1. Click **Create** in the **Destinations** section.

-1. Provide a name and description for the destination (for example, "OCM Webhook - General") in the **Create destination** dialog.
+1. Provide a name and description for the destination in the **Create destination** dialog.
+For example, *OCM Webhook - General"*.

 1. Select the destination type as **Webhook**.